clxjaguar/minitel5/README.md

 ## More to come!

 I already have some schematics.
-But i'm already now fucking tired doing this! :x
+But I'm already now fucking tired doing this! :x

 ## Acknowledgements

-People I wishes to thanks:
+People I wish to thank:

 * **Ghyom** for giving me that ancient device
 * **Furrtek** for his help for recognising Harris old IC logo and the 27M4C op-amp
 * **Fréderic** from *CEM de Ronchin* for his help in desoldering `MN8`